kielejocain/NHL_sql/README.md

 Sequence to obtain data
 -----------------------

-1. Install dependancies
+1. Install dependencies

 2. Set up file structure (remove `-TEMPLATE` from `nhlsql/settings/py` and `*_clean.sh`), add `logs` directory in parent directory (with `scrapy.cfg`)

 3. Create database, enter details into former `-TEMPLATE` files (e.g., `[--db owner--]` is `postgres` by default)

-4. Run `skater_crawl.sh` and `goalie_crawl.sh`.
+4. Run `init_scrape.sh`.
 These will obtain all the data over several minutes, storing it in disparate tables representing several different classes of NHL.com statistics pages.

-5. Run `skat_clean.sh` and `goal_clean.sh`, which will clean and normalize you data as described below.
+It will then run the `*_clean.sql` and `*_join.sql` commands in psql to fix the NHL's silly way of handling shootout statistics, and to join all the various tables into one coherent one for players and goalies.

 Schema
 ------